Kyle-L/AWS-Event-Driven-ChatGPT-Slack-Bot-Workshop/README.md

 cdk deploy
 ```

 At this point, you should be able to send a message to your Slack bot and get a response back!
 If you are not getting a response back, make sure that you have completed all of the steps above.
-Otherwise, please refer to the [Troubleshooting](#troubleshooting) section below.
+Otherwise, please refer to the [completed code](https://github.com/Kyle-L/AWS-Event-Driven-ChatGPT-Slack-Bot/tree/complete) for the solution.